Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

-We next consider the case, in which the value of $s$ is unknown.
-For this case, the test \eqref{eq:test_s} is not applicable, because it depends on the value of $s$.
-In order to build a test now, we observe that for large enough $m$, $\mmd_u^2[X,Y_k]$ should be close to zero if $Y_k$ is drawn from $p$, and should be far away enough from zero (in fact, close to $\mmd^2[p,q]$) if $Y_k$ is drawn from the anomalous distribution $q$.
-Based on this understanding, we build the following test:
+In order to build a test now, we first observe that for each $k$, although $\overline Y_k$ contains mixed samples from $p$ and $q$, it is dominated by samples from $p$ due to the above assumption on $s$.
+Thus, for large enough $m$ and $n$, $\mmd_u^2[Y_k,\overline Y_k]$ should be close to zero if $Y_k$ is drawn from $p$, and should be far away enough from zero (in fact, close to $\mmd^2[p,q]$) if $Y_k$ is drawn from $q$.
+Based on this understanding, we construct the following test:

-where the threshold $\delta_n \rightarrow 0$ as $n\rightarrow \infty$.
-This requirement on $\delta_n$ is to guarantee that the threshold is asymptotically less than $\mmd^2[p,q]$, which is positive but unknown.
-The following theorem characterizes the condition that $m$ should satisfy in order for the test \eqref{test:sunknown} to be consistent.